-The SCCS has been closely following the progress made with regards to the development and validation of alternative methods and updated its NoG on a regular basis.
+The SCCS has been closely following the progress made with regard to the development and validation of alternative methods and updated its NoG on a regular basis taking progress into consideration.

-Besides the validated alternatives the SCCS may accept, on a case-by-case basis, as well methods that are scientifically valid as new tools (e.g., "-omics" technology) for the safety evaluation of cosmetic substances.
-Such valid methods may not have necessarily gone through the complete validation process, but the Committee may consider them acceptable when there is sufficient amount of experimental data proving their relevance and reliability including positive and negative controls.
+Besides validated alternatives, the SCCS may also accept, on a case-by-case basis, methods that are scientifically valid as new tools (e.g., "-omics" technology) for the safety evaluation of cosmetic substances.
+Such valid methods may not have necessarily gone through the complete validation process, but the Committee may consider them acceptable when there is a sufficient amount of experimental data proving relevance and reliability and including positive and negative controls.

-According to the Cosmetics Regulation, the experimental studies have to be carried out in accordance with the principles of Good Laboratory Practice laid down in Council Directive 87/18/EEC.
+According to the Cosmetics Regulation, the experimental studies have to be carried out in accordance with the principles of Good Laboratory Practice (GLP)laid down in Council Directive 87/18/EEC.
 All possible deviations from this set of rules should be explained and scientifically justified (SCCNFP/0633/02).